kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 While a data exchange template for ABOS was already developed back in 2017, an implementation in the webtool will require significant conceptual work to visualize the the numerous in-flight and ascent/descent observations in this system.
 An ABOS module of WDQMS therefore not be released before 2026.

-The implementation of WIS2 is bringing old questions of the definitions of availability back to the foreground.
+The implementation of WIS 2.0 is bringing old questions of the definitions of availability back to the foreground.
-Whereas availability based on observations becoming available to NWP centers data assimilation provided for a relatively uncontested availability definition under the GTS with its multiple different vantage points and less observable design, WIS2, featuring an open-design provides a potentially alternative definition of availability, potentially different from the NWP center one, particularly during the transition time where not all WDQMS monitoring Centers have yet established an operational connection to WIS2.
+Whereas availability based on observations becoming available to NWP centers data assimilation provided for a relatively uncontested availability definition under the GTS with its multiple different vantage points and less observable design, WIS 2.0, featuring an open-design provides a alternative definition of availability, potentially different from the NWP center one, particularly during the transition time where not all WDQMS monitoring Centers have yet established an operational connection to WIS 2.0.

+However, there are reasons to believe the choice of an NWP center centric and thus end-user based approach leaveraging NWP centers unique view of observations, will prove to be lasting.
+First, only NWP centers are able to provide a measure of the quality of observations, as they can compare actual observations with expected values from their models.
+Likewise, threy are also in a unqiue position to measure timeliness, since timeliness requirements for global NWP measure the time observations take to reach NWP.
+Second, only NWP centers have the technical means to remove duplicate observations in the network, through a mix of data-assimilation and model based deduplication.
+Third, as operational entities, NWP centers have unique capabilities to not only monitor data in practice, but doing the hard job of routinely providing CSV files to WDQMS four times per day, every day.